rsmoz/CoreBitcoin/README.md

 CoreBitcoin
 ===========

-CoreBitcoin implements Bitcoin protocol in Objective-C and provides many additional APIs to make great apps.
+CoreBitcoin implements the Bitcoin protocol in Swift/Objective-C, and provides many additional APIs to make great apps.

-CoreBitcoin deliberately implements as much as possible directly in Objective-C with limited dependency on OpenSSL.
+CoreBitcoin deliberately implements as much as possible directly in Swift/Objective-C with limited dependency on OpenSSL.
 This gives everyone an opportunity to learn Bitcoin on a clean codebase and enables all Mac and iOS developers to extend and improve Bitcoin protocol.

 Note that "Bitcoin Core" (previously known as BitcoinQT or "Satoshi client") is a completely different project.